Farming for the Nation: Environmental Land Management Scheme

 - Liaise between advisors to ensure the advice given to a holding isn’t contradictory

-- Promote buy-in to ELM and give a clear direction of travel.
+- Promote buy-in to ELMS and give a clear direction of travel.

 Several AONBs expressed concern at how conveners might be assigned geographically.
 Nature-based schemes work best when administered according to landscape boundaries, not administrative ones.
 There was widespread concern that conveners might be assigned according to county boundaries, which raises a number of issues.
 Some protected landscapes cross several county boundaries, causing confusion on who to go to for advice.
 Local authorities at county level generally don’t have the specific expertise needed to be effective conveners.
 Farmers aren’t keen on dealing with people involved in planning!
 Significantly, the Glover Landscapes Review stated that national landscapes should not be divided up along county boundaries.

 In terms of information, some AONBs may also have capacity to provide specific advice, but as many teams are small this won’t be the case for all.
 In some instances, providing advisors would put AONBs in competition with bodies they currently work collaboratively with and so wouldn’t be appropriate.
 It’s likely that any AONB advisors would fill gaps rather than take on wide-reaching advisory responsibilities.

 The next quarterly ELMS report will have a focus on the potential role of conveners.